wdlv/mSEEKR/README.md

 Parameters

-1. --db : sequences of interest to run the HMM on
+1. --db : Path to fasta file with sequences to calculate similarity score.
+(Required)
-2. --model : Path to .dict file output from train.py or bw.py
+2. --model : Path to .dict file output from train.py or bw.py.
+(Required)
-3. -k : value of k to use in the analysis (must have been specified in training)
+3. -k : Value of k to use.
+Must be the same as the k value used in training.
+(Required)
-4. -n : Number of processing cores to use.
-Scales with size of fasta file (# of entries, not sequence length)
-5. --prefix : file name for output, useful to include information about the experiment
+4. --prefix : File name for output, useful to include information about the experiment.
+(Required)